ahmetcelik05/AiCommunityArticles/docs/en/Community-Articles/2026-09-16-net-11-in-practice/post.md

 Set it back to `false` and the lines stop.
 No restart, no redeploy.

-### What we learned by running it
+### What I learned by running it

 The documentation for this feature is currently one paragraph and a five-line snippet, so most of the following comes from the source and from tests:

 - **Nothing is enabled by default.** `AddTracing()` without rules enables no source.
 - **You must set `Sample`.** A listener without a sampling callback never records anything, and `StartActivity` returns `null` for its sources.
-The snippet in the release notes omits this, which is why our first attempt produced no output.
+The snippet in the release notes omits this, which is why my first attempt produced no output at all.
 - **Listeners activate when the host starts.** Rules are wired up during `IHost.StartAsync` (or when `ActivitySourceFactory` is first resolved).
 Building the service provider is not enough, which matters for tests and for tools that never start a host.
 - **Rules cover sources created with `new ActivitySource(...)` too.** Those are "global" scope; factory-created sources are "local".
 A rule for `Legacy.*` picks up activities from a plain `new ActivitySource("Legacy.Billing")`.
-- **The most specific rule wins.** A listener name beats none, a longer source pattern beats a shorter one, an operation name beats none.
+- **Rules resolve like CSS selectors.** The most specific one wins: a listener name beats none, a longer source pattern beats a shorter one, an operation name beats none.
 Between equally specific rules the last one registered wins; avoid overlapping rules rather than relying on that.

 ### Rules and OpenTelemetry

-This is the question everyone will ask: does `AddTracing` replace OpenTelemetry's `AddSource`?
+The question everyone asks first: does `AddTracing` replace OpenTelemetry's `AddSource`?
 No. OpenTelemetry registers its own `ActivityListener`, and the rules only govern listeners registered through `AddTracing`.
-We confirmed this with an OpenTelemetry `TracerProvider` and a rule that disables `HealthCheck`: OpenTelemetry still received `HealthCheck`, and the rule-driven listener did not.
+I confirmed this with an OpenTelemetry `TracerProvider` and a rule that disables `HealthCheck`: OpenTelemetry still received `HealthCheck`, and the rule-driven listener did not.

 There is one interaction worth knowing about.
 ASP.NET Core's hosting layer creates a request activity even when no listener samples it, so that parent is unrecorded, and OpenTelemetry's default `ParentBased(AlwaysOn)` sampler follows the parent and drops the child spans.
-Sampling decisions are combined across listeners with the most permissive winning, so in our first run the rule-driven listener's `AllDataAndRecorded` decision is what got `PlaceOrder` exported, while `HealthCheck` looked as if the rule had suppressed it in OpenTelemetry too.
-The sample uses `SetSampler(new AlwaysOnSampler())` to keep the two mechanisms independent; in production, ASP.NET Core instrumentation samples the parent properly.
+Sampling decisions are combined across listeners with the most permissive winning, so in my first run the rule-driven listener's `AllDataAndRecorded` decision is what got `PlaceOrder` exported, while `HealthCheck` looked as if the rule had suppressed it in OpenTelemetry too.
+It had not; the sampler had.
+The demo uses `SetSampler(new AlwaysOnSampler())` to keep the two mechanisms independent; in production, ASP.NET Core instrumentation samples the parent properly.

 So where does this API fit?
 Use it for listeners you own: a console or file listener for local debugging, an in-process collector, a diagnostic listener you want operators to toggle in a running service.
 Keep your OpenTelemetry pipeline as it is.

-That is the last of the four features.
+Four features down.
 Here is how to run the application and the tests behind them yourself.

 ## Running the sample